 Named after the city in Colorado, the USS BOULDER was the 12th NEWPORT - class Tank Landing Ship.
-Decommissioned on February 28, 1994, the BOULDER is since then berthed at the Naval Inactive Ship Maintenance Facility in Philadelphia, Penn.
+Decommissioned on February 28, 1994, the BOULDER spent the following years berthed at the Naval Inactive Ship Maintenance Facility in Philadelphia, Penn.
+On April 1, 2022, the ship arrived under tow at All Star Metals, Brownsville, Tx., for scrapping.
+That means BOULDER spent more time in mothballs than on active duty.

 |General Characteristics:||Awarded: July 15, 1966|